josenaves/android-websocket-client/README.md

-# android-websocket-client
+# android-pb-restful

 This is PoC (Proof Of Concept) that uses Google's Protocol Buffer payloads encoded in binary websocket messages to exchange data with a backend written in Node.

 ## Requirements:
 - Java 7
+- Gradle
 - Android SDK API 23
-- Gradle
 - Square's Wire
-- AndroidAsync
+- Retrofit 2

 ## How to generate Java model